Philbywhizz/whizz80.com/content/hardware/_index.md

 # Hardware

-This is a simple overview of the hardware for the Whizz80 computer.
+This chapter describes in detail the hardware and the construction for the Whizz80 computer.